 About Joe Gonzales

-Joe was born in San Antonio and raised by his mother in a single-parent household on the Westside.
-His mother worked the night shift at Kelly Air Force Base to support her family of four boys and one girl , and she instilled in her children a strong work ethic, and a solid moral compass to do what is right “even when no one is looking.”
+Joe was born and raised on the westside of San Antonio by his mother, a single parent.
+She worked the night shift at Kelly Air Force Base to support her 5 children, and she instilled in all of them a strong work ethic and a solid moral compass to do what is right “even when no one is looking.”

-Joe grew up speaking both English and Spanish, and is a third generation Mexican-American.
-He saw the constant struggle of his mother to keep enough food on the table and provide basic school supplies for him and his siblings.
+Joe grew up speaking both English and Spanish and is a third generation Mexican American.
+He witnessed his mother’s constant struggle to keep enough food on the table and provide basic school supplies for him and his siblings.
 He did not want to let her down, so Joe dedicated his life to getting an education and making her proud.

 Because Joe came from a family of modest means, he had to support himself while pursuing his college education.
-Joe attended St. Mary’s University where he earned a B.A., with honors, in Political Science in 1981.
-While at St. Mary’s University, Joe was a member and then elected as Vice President of the Political Science Club, Officer of Lambda Chi Alpha Fraternity, ; he also served as a Student Ambassador, all the while working odd jobs and part-time at McDonalds in order to support himself while using grants and student loans to pay tuition.
+He attended St. Mary’s University where he earned a B.A., with honors, in Political Science in 1981.
+While at St. Mary’s University, Joe was elected the Vice President of the Political Science Club, was an Officer of Lambda Chi Alpha Fraternity, and served as a Student Ambassador – all the while working odd jobs and part-time at McDonalds to support himself.
+He sought grants and student loans to pay tuition.
 He then went on to attend St. Mary’s University School of Law and received his Juris Doctor (J.D.) in 1988.
-Also in 1988, Joe married his college sweetheart, Yvonne.
-Today they have one teenage daughter, Marisa.
+That same year, Joe married his college sweetheart, Yvonne.
+Today they have one daughter, Marisa, who is currently attending college.

-After graduating from law school, Joe began his legal career by practicing family law his first full year in practice..
-Joe then worked as a trial prosecutor with the Bexar County District Attorney’s office from 1990 to 1992, and then returned to work in that office from 1995 until 1998, under District Attorneys Fred Rodriguez and Steve Hilbig , where he prosecuted both misdemeanor and felony cases and tried well over 100 jury trials as an Assistant District Attorney.
+After graduating from law school, Joe began his legal career by practicing family law his first full year in practice.
+Joe then worked as a trial prosecutor with the Bexar County District Attorney’s office from 1990 to 1992 and then returned to work in that office from 1995 until 1998, under District Attorneys Fred Rodriguez and Steve Hilbig.
+During this time he prosecuted both misdemeanor and felony cases and tried well over 100 jury trials as an Assistant District Attorney.

-Upon leaving the Bexar County District Attorney’s Office in 1998 in order to run for a county court at law bench as a Democrat, Joe opened his law practice, The Law Offices of Joe D. Gonzales, where he has continued to work as a criminal defense attorney for the last 22 years.
+Upon leaving the Bexar County District Attorney’s Office in 1998 to run for a county court at law bench as a Democrat, Joe opened his own law practice, The Law Offices of Joe D. Gonzales, where he continued to work as a criminal defense attorney for the last 22 years.
 Joe has also served as a Magistrate and Municipal Judge for the City of San Antonio for 7 years.
-All together, Joe has almost 30 years in practice of criminal law, having experienced both sides of the bar as well as a former member of the Judiciary.
+And now, almost 3 years into his first term as the Bexar County District Attorney, Joe has accrued nearly 30 years of experience in criminal law.

 - Doctor of Jurisprudence, 1988, St. Mary’s University School of Law